Toanui Isamaela

 Toanui Isamaela is a Cook Islands politician and member of the Cook Islands Parliament.
-He is a member of the One Cook Islands Movement.
+He is a member of the Cook Islands Party, having previously been a member of the One Cook Islands Movement.

 Isamaela was first elected to Parliament at the 2010 Cook Islands general election.
 He was re-elected at the 2014 election.
 He was not re-elected in 2018, losing the seat to Democrat Terepai Maoate Jnr.

 He contested the 2022 Cook Islands general election as a One Cook Islands Movement candidate, and was re-elected.

+Isamaela won re-election at the 2026 general election running as a Cook Islands Party candidate.